 Endless studies powerfully demonstrate that our sleep, both the quality and quantity, is incredibly important to a leader's health and everyday effectiveness.
-Though, as a leader, there are often few available hours as your mind is working overtime.
+Yet it can be hard for a leader to sleep well in a crisis.
+There are often few available hours and your mind is working overtime.

-To help you maximize your sleep, there are some important spiritual realities to consider.
+To help you maximize your sleep in the midst of crisis, there are some important spiritual realities to consider: